 Applications will be accepted using PhORCAS.
 All applicants must register at The Match-ASHP Resident Matching Program and submit an application through the PhORCAS website.

-The deadline for applications and all requirements for acceptance is Sunday, January 6, 2019.
+The deadline for applications and all requirements for acceptance is Sunday, January 6, 2019 for the Traditional PGY-1 Pharmacy Residency and Sunday, January 21, 2019 for the Non-Traditional Pharmacy Residency.
 Interested applicants must be graduates of an Accreditation Council for Pharmacy Education-accredited Doctor of Pharmacy degree program and be eligible for Florida Pharmacist Licensure and a Florida Pharmacy Intern license.
 The application materials must be submitted through PhORCAS.

 PhORCAS Application Requirements

 - Full application with Curriculum Vitae

 - College of Pharmacy transcript(s)